-hundreds of years before Teman and Shuah were born.
+There is no evidence that the chief river of Palestine bore the name Jordan-River of Dan-till long after the time of Moses and Joshua, and yet that subsequent Jewish name is everywhere inserted in the antecedent rec-And so Eliphaz might much more intelligibly be said in Moses' time to have been from the country then known as Teman, and Bildad from the country then known as Shuah, though they both lived and occupied those regions hundreds of years before Teman and Shuah were born.
 There may also have been an earlier Teman and Shuah whose names others long after them in some way inherited.
 The original name of the territory in general is preserved in the designation of the country of Job himself, which also plainly antedates the Teman and Shuah descended from Abraham.
-From Stony Arabia to Damascus, along the whole east of Palestine, the country is called Uz.
-The more precise region whence Job came, likely was that portion of Arabia bordering on the east of Edom, south of Trachonitis, and extending indefinitely towards the Euphrates.
-Uz is a Shemitic name, called Aws in the Arabian antiquities, and denotes the region where Shem himself probably lived and died.
-Judging from chapter 8: 8-10, and 12: 12, we may readily believe that Job himself saw, heard, and often consulted Shem, and got his sacred wisdom from him.
-In the providence of God he in a measure at least, and perhaps by special call and ordination, took Shem's place as the principal representative of the patriarchal religion after Sheen's death, as Abraham subsequently, whom Melchisedec blessed and consecrated as meant to fill this office after him, till he, of whom Melchisedec was the illustrious type, should come.
+From Stony Arabia to Damascus, along the whole east of Palestine, the country is The more precise region whence called Uz.
+Job came, likely was that portion of Arabia bordering on the east of Edom, south of Trachonitis, and extending indefinitely towards the Euphrates.
+Uz is a Shemitic name, called

+Aws in the Arabian antiquities, and denotes the region where Shem himself probably lived and died.\ Judging from chapter 8:8-10, and 12:12, we may readily believe that Job himself saw, heard, and often consulted Shem, and got his sacred wisdom from him.
+In the providence of God he in a measure at least, and perhaps by special call and ordination, took Shem's place as the principal representative of the patriarchal religion after Shem's death, as Abraham subsequently, whom Melchisedec blessed and consecrated as meant to fill this office after him, till he, of whom Melchisedec was the illustrious type, should come.†

-JOB AND PHILITIS
+JOB AND PHILITIS.

 And as Melchisedec and Job were most likely one and the same person, so the same would seem to be the Philition of Great Pyramid notoriety.
 Job was the youngest of a family in which was the science, faith, and enterprise for such a work, beyond all others then living.
 Job was an Arabian, and a shepherd prince, just as the Egyptian fragments testify respecting Philitis.
 Job's account of his own greatness, doings, and successes, depicted with so much beauty in chapter 29, grandly harmonizes with Manetho's story of the strange power of the Hicsos over the Egyptian rulers obtained "without a battle."
 He held idolatry to be a crime punishable by the authorities (chap.
-31: 26-28), just as Cheops was persuaded while the Great Pyramid was building.
-He was a true man of' God, a public instructor in sacred things, with whom Jehovah communicated, and whom the Spirit of God inspired.
-The Almighty speaks to him in chapter 38 as if he were the identical person who had laid the measures of the Great Pyramid, stretched the lines upon it, set its foundations in their sockets, and laid its topstone amid songs of exalted triumph.
-Chap.
-19: 23-27 looks like a description of the high intent of the Great Pyramid, and a prayer that it might endure with its glorious freight even to the end of the world.
-And the more I study the Book of Job in the light of its author's identity with the mysterious Arabian stranger to whom the Egyptians attribute the Great Pyramid, the stronger and more satisfying to me becomes the likelihood that here is the mighty prince and preacher of Jehovah from whom we have that monument.
-All the facts, dates, and circumstances amply accord with the theory that "Melchisedec" was Job, and that the same was the "Philition" of Herodotus.
+31:26-28), just as Cheops was persuaded while the Great Pyramid was building.
+He was a true man of God. a public instructor in sacred things, with whom Jehovah communicated, and whom the Spirit of God inspired.\ The Almighty speaks to

-&lt;sup>34 "Sham appears in his own annals as one who had left his native [original] land, and in the course of ages migrated west and south from the primitive common seat of the civilized stock of Central Asia, with an unceasing tendency towards Egypt."--BUNSEN'S Univ.
+\ &quot;Shem appears in his own annals as one who had left his native [original] land, and in the course of ages migrated west and south from the primitive common seat of the civilized stock of Central Asia, with an unceasing tendency towards Egypt."-Bunsen's Univ.
 Hist.

-&lt;sup>35 This would give us a most remarkable and unbroken succession or line of sacred prophets from the foundation of the world--Adam, Seth, Enoch, Noah, Sham, Job, Abraham and the chosen people, terminating in Jesus Christ and his Church, which abides to the end of this present world.
+This would give us a most remarkable and unbroken succession or line of sacred prophets from the foundation of the world-Adam, Seth, Enoch, Noah, Shem, Job, Abraham and the chosen people, terminating in Jesus Christ and his Church, which abides to the end of this present world.